jsdom/abab/CONTRIBUTING.md

 # Contributing

-If you have any questions or run into any trouble contributing to this repo, please file an issue or contact me.
+If you have any questions or run into any trouble contributing to this repo, please file an issue or contact [the maintainer](https://github.com/jeffcarp).
 I'd be happy to help.

 # Checklists